cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SPOT-HELIOS CMP MAINTENANCE-EN.md

 CS Group responsabilities for Software maintenance of CMP SPOT and HELIOS (Post Maintenance Center) are as follows:
-* premium on fixed price TMA (project management and quality, technical coordination management of the IT platform, configuration management)
+* bonus on fixed price TMA (project management and quality, technical coordination management of the IT platform, configuration management)

 ![Main Picture](Project-CNES-SPOT-HELIOS CMP MAINTENANCE-EN pict 1.jpg)

 The features are as follows:
-* Change management and implementation
+* Management and implementation of developments
 * Corrective maintenance
-* Day-to-day operations and on-call support for operational emergencies
+* Daily operations and on-call support in the event of an operational emergency
 * Maintenance, since 2007, of the CCS (Control Center) which is the real-time component of the CMP
 * User training